awsdocs/amazon-connect-admin-guide/doc_source/assign-permssions-to-review-recordings.md

-# Assign Permissions to Review Recordings of Past Conversations<a name="assign-permssions-to-review-recordings"></a>
+# Assign permissions to review recordings of past conversations<a name="assign-permssions-to-review-recordings"></a>

 These permissions enable managers to access recordings of past conversations\.